Reviewed Date: 11/28/2022

 - Material uncorrected misstatements in the financial statements

 - Management’s consultation with other accountants

 - Significant matters discussed with management

 It is the responsibility of the auditor to ensure that communication with those charged with governance is adequate.
 If the governing body is not receiving adequate information concerning the audit process and audit findings, it is the auditor’s responsibility to make necessary changes in the communication process to ensure audit information is properly communicated.

-AICPA, Generally Accepted Auditing Standards, AU Section 380.
+AICPA, Generally Accepted Auditing Standards, AU-C Section 260.

-AICPA, SAS 114, The Auditor’s Communication with Those Charged with Governance.
+AICPA, SAS No. 122, The Auditor’s Communication with Those Charged with Governance.

 Government Accountability Office, Government Auditing Standards, GAO-21-368G.